Valid Reasons to Deny Rental Applications

 For more information about Fair Housing Laws and the most up-to-date information, check out the Housing Department’s website.

-How To Decline A Tenant Application
+How to Decline a Tenant Application

 Now that you know more about what legal reasons for denying a rental application are allowed, let’s talk about how to actually go about denying the application.
 There are a number of rules and regulations about how you should go about this, so pay close attention.

-What Needs To Be Done
+What Needs to Be Done

 To deny a tenant application, you need to let the prospective tenant know that you will not be selecting their application by sending them an adverse action letter.
 This letter informs the tenant why they are being denied, and if there is any way that their application can be reconsidered.

-How To Do It
+How to Do It

 Step 1: Decide To Accept With Conditions Or Deny